 - Modules that interact with the infrastructure

-In our upgraded form of code base, we begin to ‘pop’ all of the code that was buried in the framework ‘out’ of the framework and put it into simple objects that have only a single purpose.
+So in our upgraded form of code base where we have boundaries, we begin to ‘pop’ all of the code that was buried in the framework ‘out’ of the framework and put it into simple objects that have only a single purpose.
 They don’t call the view.
 They don’t call the web.
 In fact, they don’t do much apart from provide simple inputs and outputs.

 They allow themselves to be called and for the most part simply return data structures back to our framework code.